KilianKegel/Visual-MSDOS-Tools-for-UEFI-Shell/README.md

-# Visual DOS-Tools for UEFI Shell
+# Visual MSDOS-Tools for UEFI Shell
 Create and debug DOS-Tools for UEFI Shell using Visual Studio 2022.
 ![visualUefi](visualMSDOSUefiWide.png)
 ## Goal